samizzy/techblog/docs/views/technology/2020/July/java_8_features.md

 ```

 ### Predicate Interface
-The Predicate Interface evaluate a expression and return a boolean.
+The Predicate Interface tests a expression and returns a boolean.
 It accepts an input of Type **`T`**.
 ``` java
 public interface Predicate<T> {
     boolean test(T t);